BACHELOR OF ARTS PUBLIC ADMINISTRATION AND GOVERNANCE COURSE LIST

 This course surveys different approaches to organization and bureaucracy in advanced industrial societies.
 The major focus is on the exercise of power and control in organizations and the implications of this for different organizational groups.
 The course also examines a number of areas about which traditional approaches have been relatively silent, especially those dealing with race, gender and class.
 Another major theme of the course involves analysis of the changing nature of work, focusing on how new information technologies have affected the distribution of power and control in the workplace.

-PPA402 - Program Planning & Evaluation
+PPA402 - Program Planning and Evaluation

 When governments choose to intervene in a policy area, they create programs.
 This course examines the process by which planning and evaluation of government programs takes place and explores the various methods that are used to determine whether programs are achieving their objectives.
 Programs in a broad range of areas will be examined, including health, criminal justice, education, welfare, environment, housing, poverty and development.